Zhao-zifei/FGAPA/Supplementary materials of FGAPA.md

 ​      Figure 3 is too small.

-**The term FFA, which was mistakenly written as FFE, will be corrected in the subsequent version of the paper to enhance its quality and readability.
-Additionally, Figure 3 has been enlarged to allow readers to more clearly observe the performance differences between the methods.**
+**Following the suggestions, we have corrected all instances of FFE to FFA in the text.
+Furthermore, Figure 3 has been enlarged to enable readers to more clearly observe the performance differences among the methods.**

 <img src="https://gitee.com/abcd123123410513/images/raw/master/imgs/Revised%20version%20of%20Figure%203%20in%20FGAPA_compressed%20(1).png" alt="替代文本" title="图片标题" width=1200>